 Particularly known for their men’s and women’s basketball teams, the Huskies at the University of Connecticut have a fantastic record.
 The women’s team has clinched a record-winning 11 NCAA Division I championships.
-Even more, UConn athletes are respected as well-rounded students, too; statistically, the student-athletes at the university graduate at a higher percentage than the rest of the student body.
+UConn athletes are respected students, too.
+Statistically, student-athletes graduate at a higher rate than other students.

 Florida State University

 Florida State University (FSU) is a public research institution located on the panhandle.
 The 41,800 students at FSU have access to scholarships, honors programs, and more.

 The undergrad program in sport management enables students to continue onto graduate programs.
 The bachelor of science in sport management degree lays the foundational knowledge.
 Graduates are encouraged to specialize through the master’s program.
 FSU also shares a directory of sport management alumni.
 This encourages students to make lasting, beneficial connections.
 Some of the unique classes that FSU offers include:

 - Cross-Cultural Sport